lkshminarayanan/OurSQL/README.md

 OurSQL
 ======

-An experimental attempt at creating a MySQL style Database Engine with an ultimate goal of learning the internals.
+An experimental attempt at creating a standalone, serverless Database Management System with an ultimate goal of learning the internals.
+SQL statements have the same syntax as MySQL's.

-TODO :

-1. Create a parser using proper lexx/yacc or boost.

-2. Fix the parsing handles for update, delete and where.